7 Beach Reads About Artists To Tuck in Your Suitcase For Vacation

 But there is one thing I will be so happy I brought (as an afterthought.)

-I will devour the slim, heavily illustrated, jewel of hard cover book that I usually have just bought at some museum store.
+I will devour the slim, heavily illustrated, jewel of hardcover book that I usually have just purchased at some museum store.

-It will be a book like the 5 below.
+It will be a book like the 7 below.

 The kind of book that helps us remember why we wanted to become an artist or writer in the first place.